Computer Aided Design and Drafting

 CADD 255.
 Kinematics Drafting.
 3 Credits.

 Introduces mechanisms that translate motion and force, including cams, gears, belts/pulleys, and chains/sprockets.
 Introduces components such as pawls ratchets, linkages, and levers.
 Covers the creation of drawings for stock (shelf) items and custom designs.
-Prerequisite: CADD 160 and CADD 175.
+Prerequisite: CADD 160 and (CADD 175 or ENGR 105).
 Audit available.

 CADD 265.
 Mechanical Design Drafting.
 4 Credits.

 Covers mechanical drafting with a focus on the development of 3D feature-based parametric part and assembly models for creation of technical mechanical drawings.
 Includes threads and fasteners, weldments and welding symbols, sheet metal, surface finishes, coatings, platings, and tolerances.
-Prerequisite: CADD 115, CADD 160 and (CADD 175 or CADD 185).
+Prerequisite: CADD 115, CADD 160 and (CADD 175 or CADD 185 or ENGR 105).
 Audit available.

 CADD 275.
 SolidWorks Advanced.
 3 Credits.